Simulations of a weakly conducting droplet under the influence of an alternating electric field: 4 Results and discussion

-Then, we perform a parametric study by varying the permittivity ratio, $S$ for $K_r=1$ and the electrical conductivity ratio, $K_r$ for $S=10$.
+We perform a parametric study by varying the permittivity ratio, $S$ for $K_r=1$ and the electrical conductivity ratio, $K_r$ for $S=10$.
 The remaining parameters are $Re =1$ and $O_c=10$.
-In Fig. \ref{fig8}(a) and (b), the temporal variations of $D$ for different values of $S$ for the AC electric field with $E_0=0.5$ and $T_p=2$, and the equivalent DC electric field with $E_{DC}=E_0/\sqrt{2}$ are presented, respectively.
+In Figs. \ref{fig8}A and B, the temporal variations of $D$ for different values of $S$ for the {alternating} electric field with $E_0=0.5$ and $T_p=2$ (which corresponds to a dimensional value of the frequency equal to 60 Hz), and the equivalent direct electric field with $E_{DC}=E_0/\sqrt{2}$ are presented, respectively.
 Nine values of $S$ are considered which are associated with points 4 ($S=0.1$), 5 ($S=0.3$), 6 ($S=5$), 7 ($S=20$), 8 ($S=100$), 10 ($S=10$), 14 ($S=0.5$), 15 ($S=1.5$) and 16 ($S=2.5$) in Fig. \ref{defmap}.
-It can be seen in Fig. \ref{fig8}(a) that under the action of AC electric field, the droplet becomes prolate (elongates in the direction of electric field) and oscillates about a mean value of $D$ for all values of $S$ considered.
+It can be seen in Fig. \ref{fig8}A that under the action of {alternating} electric field, the droplet becomes prolate (elongates in the direction of electric field) and oscillates about a mean value of $D$ for all values of $S$ considered.
 For $S=0.1$ and 0.3, the droplet slightly deforms and reaches to a prolate shape (with mean degree of deformation, $D_s$) with small amplitude shape oscillations.
 The steady mean degree of deformation, $D_s$ of the droplet shows a non-monotonic trend with a minimum value for $S=1$ for this set of parameters.
-Increasing the permittivity ratio further (i.e. $S \ge 1$) increases the value of $D_s$ (see Fig. \ref{fig8}(c)).
+Increasing the permittivity ratio further (i.e. $S \ge 1$) increases the value of $D_s$ (see Fig. \ref{fig8}C).
 The amplitude of oscillations about the mean value of $D$ also increases with increasing $S$.
 However, the time period of oscillations is constant for all values of $S$, which is found to be half of the time period of the applied electric field, $T_p$.